dcarpintero/machine-learning/TheTransformer.md

 The encoder processes the input sequence and produces a sequence of hidden states.
 It is composed of a stack of N = 6 identical layers (each comprising two sub-layers).

-The first sublayer is a **multi-head self-attention** mechanism that enables the encoder to attend to different positions in the input sequence and compute a weighted sum of the hidden states at those positions.
+The first sublayer is a **multi-head self-attention** to attend to different positions in the input sequence and compute a weighted sum of the hidden states at those positions.

-The second sublayer, a **feedforward neural network**, is a standard fully-connected NN that processes the output of the self-attention sublayer.
+The second sublayer is a **feedforward neural network** that processes the output of the self-attention sublayer.
 In practice it consists of multiple hidden units and applies a non-linear activation function to the inputs.

 ## Decoder

-The decoder is also composed of a stack of N = 6 identical layers.

-In addition to the two sub-layers in each encoder layer, it inserts a third sub-layer, which performs **multi-head attention over the output of the encoder stack**.
+The decoder is also composed of a stack of N = 6 identical layers (with different weights).
+In addition to the two sub-layers present in the encoder layers, it inserts a third sub-layer, which performs **multi-head attention over the output of the encoder stack**.
 Similar to the encoder, the decoder employs residual connections around each of the sub-layers, followed by layer normalization.

 The self-attention sub-layer in the decoder stack prevents positions from attending to subsequent positions.
 This masking, combined with the offset by one position of the output embeddings, ensures that the predictions for position ii can depend only on the known outputs at positions less than ii.